strawberry-graphql/strawberry/docs/guides/federation.md

 The `resolve_reference` method is called with the `id` of the book for each book returned by the books service.
 The `id` is the field that has been defined as the key for the `Book` type.
-In our example we don't need to fetch additional data for the book so we create an instance of the Book type and return it.
+In this example we are creating instance an instance of `Book` with the requested id and a fixed number of reviews.

 If we added more fields to book in a database this would be the place where we could query our database for the additional fields.